 At Lyell, our vision is to develop curative cell-based immunotherapies for solid tumor cancers.
 We have innovative science originating from our founder’s world class labs and a unique and disruptive approach to research and development.
 Our company is first and foremost focused on understanding the science.
 We are a learning organization, dependent on deep collaborative relationships between all of our colleagues, partners and founders.
-Our culture is based on Science, Respect, Courage and Collaboration and it reflects who we are and the environment we are creating.
+Our culture is based on Science, Respect, Collaboration and Courage and it reflects who we are and the environment we are creating.

 KEY ROLE AND RESPONSIBILITIES: